Karishma311nikam/KaricA-I/README.md

 # KaricA-I
-  An AI module created using using python and AI tools.
+  An AI module created using python and AI tools.
   The motive is to understand how llms like OpenAI, GoogleGemini, Cohere,etc AI models work